nmwsharp/polyscope-docs/cpp/source/structures/structure_management.md

 Each structure offers a `register___(name, ...)` function (like `registerPointCloud()`) which accepts the name of the structure and the data necessary to construct it.
 These functions will return a `Structure*` pointer which may be used to add quantities to the structure.
 See the relevant sections for documentation on each of these register functions.

-By default, these functions will error-out if a structure with that name is already in use.
-However, they take an optional boolean argument `allowReplacement` argument, which can be set to `true` to replace an existing structure of the same name.

 The general form for registering structures is below; it may be useful if you are implementing your own structures.

 ??? func "`#!cpp bool registerStructure(Structure* structure, bool replaceIfPresent = true)`"